Exploiting Color Name Space for Salient Object Detection: Experiments

 \subsection{Experimental Setup}

-The common used metrics to evaluate salient object detection models are \textit{Precision-Recall} and \textit{F-measure}.
-For an input image, the resultant saliency map $\bar{S}$ is a gray-scale image having integer values in the range $[0,255]$.
-So we can partition $\bar{S}$ to a binary mask $M$ with a threshold ($\in [0,255]$), and compute precision and recall by comparing $M$ with the corresponding ground truth $G$ as follows:
+The common used metrics to evaluate salient object detection models are \textit{Precision-Recall} and \textit{$F_\beta$-measure}.
+For an input image, the resultant saliency map is a gray-scale image having integer values in the range $[0,255]$.
+So we can partition it to a binary map $M$ by using a threshold, then compute precision and recall by comparing $M$ with the corresponding ground truth $G$ as follows:

-where $\left|\,\cdot\,\right|$ indicates the number of the foreground pixels in a binary map.
-Moreover, to jointly evaluate precision and recall, the F-measure value can be obtained by:
+where $\left|\,\cdot\,\right|$ indicates the number of the foreground pixels.
+Moreover, to jointly evaluate precision and recall, the $F_\beta$-measure can be computed as

-where $\beta^2$ is set to 0.3 for emphasizing the precision score as suggested in~\cite{CVPR2009/Achanta}.
+where $\beta^2$ is set to 0.3 for emphasizing the precision as suggested in~\cite{CVPR2009/Achanta}.

-In our experiments, two binarization ways are introduced to partition all the resultant saliency maps.
+In our experiments, two binarization ways are used to partition saliency maps.

-\textit{1) Fixed Thresholding:} For the whole dataset, we vary the threshold $T_f$ from 0 to 255 to get the average scores of precision, recall and F-measure (i.e., $F_\beta$) at each value of $T_f$.
-Besides plotting the precision-recall and F-measure curves, we compute two $F_\beta$ statistics of each saliency model for quantitative evaluation, i.e., the average $F_\beta$ score (denoted ``AvgF'') and the maximum $F_\beta$ score (denoted ``MaxF'').
+\textit{1) Fixed Thresholding:} We vary a threshold $T_f$ from 0 to 255 to compute the scores of precision, recall and $F_\beta$-measure.
+Besides plotting the Precision-Recall and $F_\beta$-measure curves, we report two statistics for quantitative evaluation, i.e., average $F_\beta$ score (denoted ``AvgF'') and maximum $F_\beta$ score (denoted ``MaxF'').

-\textit{2) Adaptive Thresholding:} As presented in~\cite{CVPR2009/Achanta}, we use an adaptive threshold $T_a$ (cf. Eq.~\eqref{eq:T_a}) to partition each saliency map and compute the average scores of precision, recall and $F_\beta$ over the whole dataset.
-Besides plotting the precision-recall bars, we also report the $F_\beta$ score obtained using the adaptive threshold (denoted ``AdaptF'') of each saliency model.
+\textit{2) Adaptive Thresholding:} As presented in~\cite{CVPR2009/Achanta}, we use an adaptive threshold $T_a$ (cf. Eq.~\eqref{eq:T_a}) to partition $\widehat{S}$ and compute the scores of precision, recall and $F_\beta$-measure.
+Besides plotting Precision-Recall bars, we also report the $F_\beta$ score obtained by using $T_a$ (denoted ``AdpF''):